bhyun-kim/grid-sample-jax/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Apache 2.0 License](LICENSE).
 You’re free to use and modify it, but please retain the license and credit.